Marketing

 If you’re looking for a more takeout or delivery-friendly option, cocktail kits are an easy add-on.
 For instance, Edmonton’s Tres Carnales Rostizado offers margarita and mule cocktail kits that not only pair well with the restaurant’s tacos, but also make for a fun DIY activity for special occasions like Valentine’s Day.

-Even before the COVID-19 pandemic, takeout and delivery were becoming increasingly popular options for Valentine’s Day.
-Now, ordering in may be the only option for many couples, so don’t forget to make your takeout and delivery fare extra special.
+Even before the pandemic, takeout and delivery were becoming increasingly popular options for Valentine’s Day.
+Now, ordering in may be the preferred option for some couples, so don’t forget to make your takeout and delivery fare extra special.

 To help diners recreate the restaurant experience at home, consider offering a pre-set menu of Valentine’s restaurant specials.
 Keep in mind that 56% of diners want to enjoy a classic three-course meal (starter, entrée, and dessert) on Valentine’s Day, so be sure to cover every category.